 Introduction

-The purpose of this document is to state a set of coding rules for the development and maintenance of EIRENE (1).
-Moreover, a set of rules is stated for the code versioning workflow.
+The purpose of this document is to state a set of coding rules for the development and maintenance of EIRENE (1) inside the “JuelichOrigin” associated developer (AD) community.
+Moreover, this set of rules alsostates the code versioning, CI and documentationworkflowWhere it is?...

 The scope of this set of rules mainly concerns the code that is either added newly or refactored.
 The bottom line being that functionality must be preserved at any time.
 We insist that any version committed and pushed to repository even to a feature branch is at least compliable.
 For a merge request to a developer branch it is mandatory to have all CI tests and updates completed; moreover all the documentation must be up-to-date by such merge request.
+The latte of course includes any input/output changes, however also the general idea of the update and references to the physical or mathematical basis – as reference to the manual or literature (see “Log for changes” below).
 The rules listed below are strictly mandatory for all new files or large chunks of new code including formatting.
 On the other hand, the actions on general code updates, even “cosmetic” should be done with caution and in agreement with the whole AD community.
 For the refactored code parts one should see the rules below as “recommended if not affecting massively the repository history or doing some other potential harm to the work of other AD members”.

-Rules concern the EIRENE code in general, whether it is will be used stand-alone or coupled with for instance the CFD codes line B2.5 (SOLPS-ITER package), Edge2D, EMC3 etc. One should respect the present guide by dealing with the EIRENE itself and the interface parts as well as take care about the licenses and other rules related to the other package parts.
+Rules concern the EIRENE code (as well as its supplements) in general, whether it is will be used stand-alone or coupled with for instance the CFD codes line B2.5 (SOLPS-ITER package), Edge2D, EMC3 etc. One should respect the present guide by dealing with the EIRENE itself and the interface parts as well as take care about the licenses and other rules related to the other package parts.
+For this reason, we aim to keep this guide collinear, as much as possible, with the SOLPS-ITER coding rules and other similar guidelines.

 Rules concerning versioning (Git)